amulya-shanbhag/CTF-Writeup-2025/_mypages/android.md

 8.**Flashbang** - _What is the switch on the bottom left of the "About ______" website for?_ (10)
 **Flag**: <span style="color:red">Dark mode</span>

-I didn't understand what website I should be looking for, later I looked into the android image in axiom and was typing "about" and about_play displayed in search suggestions and clicked on it showed the url - https://support.google.com/googleplay/?p=about_play, checking out this website showed language on the bottom left and and slightly overlapped with dark mode sttings
+At first, I wasn’t sure which website I needed to look for.
+Later, while searching through the Android image in Axiom, I typed "about", and "about_play" appeared in the search suggestions.
+Clicking on it revealed the URL: _https://support.google.com/googleplay/?p=about_play_
+Checking this website, I found the language setting located at the bottom left.
+However, it was slightly overlapped with the dark mode settings, making it less.

 <img src="/CTF-Writeup-2025/docs/assets/imagesa/aboutplay.png" alt="search" style="width:600px; height:auto;">
 <img src="/CTF-Writeup-2025/docs/assets/imagesa/aboutplay2.png" alt="url" style="width:600px; height:auto;">
 <img src="/CTF-Writeup-2025/docs/assets/imagesa/about3.png" alt="dark mode" style="width:600px; height:auto;">